bitsondisk/k8s-jobs/README.md

 git tag v{YOUR_VERSION}
 git push --tags
 ```
-Your version should be a semantic version (e.i.
-1.2.1)
+Your version should be a semantic version (i.e. 1.2.1)